-Informal Science Education is a 13 week course which is part of the Science Communication and Society specialisation.
-The course is open to MSc students from the Faculty of Science and to MSc students in the Biomedical Sciences program of LUMC.
+Informal Science Education is a 13-week course which is part of the Science Communication and Society specialisation.
+The course is open to MSc students from the Faculty of Science and to MSc students in the Biomedical Sciences programme of LUMC.
 Other students who are interested in following this course, should contact their own study advisor for permission.

-There is a limited amount of spots for students who want to follow this course as an elective course and are not following the SCS specialisation.
-Make sure to register in time to obtain a spot in the course.
+There are unfortunately no spots left for students who want to follow this course as an elective course and are not following the entire SCS specialisation

 After completion of Informal Science Education students are able to: